 Digital Signage Software for Libraries

-The switch from printed, static signs to interactive digital signage displays has helped libraries engage with visitors.
+The switch from static printed signs to modern library signage in the form of interactive digital signage displays has helped libraries engage with visitors.
 Content is updated in real-time so people always know which events are coming up.
 Touch-enabled displays let visitors find their way around large buildings using interactive maps and wayfinding applications.
 Books with RFID tags trigger content on nearby displays to help people find related reading material.

-Displays connected to various sensors and automated systems can display evacuation notices, alarms or other useful live messages to visitors so they can safely exit the building in case of fire or other emergency.
+Displays connected to various sensors and automated systems can screen evacuation notices, alarms, or other useful live messages to visitors so they can safely exit the building in case of fire or other emergencies.

-Digital signage solutions help library users stat informed, entertained, and motivated throughout their visit.
+Digital signage software helps library users stay informed, entertained, and motivated throughout their visit.

 Other uses for digital signage displays

-Strategically located displays can help keep visitors informed and entertained while they wait in line to check out books and other material.
-Displays can rotate through a range of infotainment content like weather forecasts, community news and events, school information.
-Using time sensitive content helps keep programming relevant.
+Strategically located library signage displays can help keep visitors informed and entertained while they wait in line to check out books and other materials.
+Displays can rotate through a range of infotainment content like weather forecasts, community news and events, and school information.
+Using time-sensitive content helps keep programming relevant.
 This reduces perceived dwell times and improves visitor experience.
 The same displays can be programmed to direct people when an employee becomes available.
-Any library can benefit from a well-designed queue management system.
+Any library can benefit from a well-designed digital signage software system.

-Displays have many other uses.
-Most of the examples above cover public facing displays, however digital signage is equally useful for communicating with staff.
-These displays would be installed in meeting rooms, lunch rooms and other areas not accessible to the public.
-This is where you display training content, schedule calendars, lists of upcoming events and other information that is specifically aimed at staff members.
-It’s a known fact that well informed staff members are better engaged, more productive and have a generally more positive attitude about their work.
+Library signage displays have many other uses.
+Most of the examples above cover public-facing displays, however, digital signage is equally useful for communicating with staff.
+These displays would be installed in meeting rooms, lunch rooms, and other areas not accessible to the public.
+This is where you screen training content, schedule calendars, lists of upcoming events, and other information that is specifically aimed at staff members.
+It’s a known fact that well-informed staff members are better engaged, more productive and have a generally more positive attitude about their work.

 Creating good digital signage content for your library